RickStrahl/SetResolution/README.md

 # or shortcut version (sr.exe) on Monitor 2
 sr 4k -m2
 ```

+We ship a few default profiles:

+* 4k
+* 1080
+* 1440
+* 720

+but you can also edit these or create your own named profiles.

 Alternately you can explicitly pick a resolution, frequency, bit rate and Orientation: